The privacy and security of your personal information is extremely important to us.

 Enter into, or manage any contract we have with you, including:

-- Processing applications and requests for: Rental accommodation (including private market rent), Home ownership, Garage rental, Sovereign Careline service, Keyworker accommodation
+- Processing applications and requests for: Rental accommodation (including private market rent), Home ownership, Garage rental, Careline service, Keyworker accommodation

 - Managing tenancies including collecting rent and service charges